 Brazil nuts are rich in zinc, L-Carnitine and selenium.
-Benefits of zinc and L-carnitine are discussed above, but the reason I include Brazil nuts in this ingredient list, is they are hearty and provide one of the most important minerals for male fertility health – selenium.
+Benefits of zinc and L-carnitine are discussed above, but the reason I include Brazil nuts in this ingredient list is they are hearty and provide one of the most important minerals for male fertility health – selenium.
 Selenium is necessary for proper sperm formation.
 It is easy to get adequate selenium intake by eating just a few Brazil nuts a day.

 Organic Dried Goji Berries

 Known as Chinese Wolfberry in Traditional Chinese Medicine, one study showed that men who consumed just a 1/2 ounce of dried Goji berries daily had improved sperm counts.
-Goji is supportive of liver health, hormone balance, and high in antioxidants shown to be protective of sperm health.
+Goji is supportive of liver health, and hormone balance, and is high in antioxidants shown to be protective of sperm health.